 - Every state has different insurance companies

-- Insurance companies have varying amounts of coverage for MNT including patient criteria, visit criteria and filing processes
+- Insurance companies have varying amounts of coverage for MNT including patient criteria, visit criteria, and filing processes

 - Each insurance company provides varying amounts of reimbursement to RDs

 For example, I personally have Anthem health insurance (through the exchanges as I am self-employed).
-And on my particular policy I only have two covered visits per year to see a dietitian.
+And on my particular policy, I only have two covered visits per year to see a dietitian.
 However, many of my patients also have Anthem.
-But they have unlimited visits as long as we code as preventative.
+But they have unlimited visits as long as we code them as preventative.
 So go figure!

 Step 1 Credentialing- Determine the insurance companies in your state

 Now, let’s get to the real fun stuff in the credentialing process.
 Determining which insurance companies you should get try to get credentialed with.
 I say try because not all insurance companies are open to new dietitians.
 We will talk more about that later.